Studsministern/1DT305-Applied-IoT-Project/README.md

 The data is stored in Adafruit IO every time data is received, which is every 20 minutes.
 With the free tier, data is stored for 30 days.
 This is more than enough for the current extent of this project, as 30 days covers several watering cycles for a plant.
 If the purpose would change in the future, for example if one would like to analyse data to predict when a plant needs to be watered, another database solution may be needed.
 But right now the current implementation works very well.

+#### Dashboard
+A dashboard in Adafruit IO is used to visualize the published data.
+To setup a dashboard and visualize data in Adafruit IO, their [basics tutorials for Dashboards](https://learn.adafruit.com/adafruit-io-basics-dashboards) explains the topic very well.

 <div align="center">
     <img src="img/Dashboard.png" width=600>
     <h6>